 20 Great Names for Your British Shorthair Cat From Literature, Mythology, and Folklore

 The British Shorthair is the classic English cat.
 He is "Puss in Boots," and she is the cat running about in a Victorian novel.
 These fine cats deserve equally fine names.
-One way to find a great name for your cat is to look to literature, folklore, and mythology.
+One way to find a great name for your cat is to look to literature, folklore, and mythology for inspiration.

 Finding a name for your British Shorthair cat that holds meaning can make the link between you and your pet even better.
 Look below to see if one of these names might be just right for your British Shorthair.